Saudi Arabia

 Employment Considerations

-Contracts are a huge part of the employer/employee relationship in Saudi Arabia.
-For example, all part-time workers must have a contract that states an official termination date; furthermore, fixed-term contracts automatically become rolling contracts if they run for four years continuously, or are renewed three times.
+Part-time workers must have contracts that state an official termination date; furthermore, fixed-term contracts automatically become rolling contracts if they run for four years continuously, or are renewed three times.
 Foreign workers are required to have a fixed-term contract and are not eligible for part-time work.
 Any back pay owed to employees is also prioritized by law in the case of a company bankruptcy.

 Notice periods run for 60 days on normal open-ended contracts and 30 days under fixed-term contracts.
 Notice must be served on a fixed-term contract, even if it is approaching its date of expiry.
+Under new legislation, employers can delay the acceptance of an employee’s resignation for up to 60 days, if they can provide proper justification that it’s in the interests of the business to do so.
+Probation periods are generally three months, but can be extended up to six months with the written agreement of the employee.
+During probation periods, the notice period is one day.

 Compensation & Severance